wandb/docs/docs/guides/hosting/manage-users.md

 |` Member.delete()` | Remove a member user from a team.
 You can get the list of member objects in a team using the team object's `members` attribute.
 And you can get the team object using the team(teamName) method. |

 ### Role assignment API
-**Coming Soon!** Reach out to your W&B team if you would like to use the upcoming role assignment API.
+The role assignment API is implemented using the SCIM Role API.
+Refer to [Custom role and role assignment SCIM API](#custom-role-and-role-assignment-scim-api).

 ## View organization usage of W&B
 Use the organization dashboard to get a holistic view of users that belong to your organization, how users of your organization use W&B, along with properties such as: